Drug information provided by: Micromedex

-Adults and children weighing more than 30 kilograms (66 pounds)—0.3 milligram (mg) injected under the skin or into the muscle of your thigh.
+Adults and children weighing more than 30 kilograms (kg)—0.3 milligram (mg) injected under the skin or into the muscle of your thigh.

-Adults and children weighing 15 to 30 kilograms (33 to 66 pounds)—0.15 mg injected under the skin or into the muscle of your thigh.
+Children weighing 15 to 30 kg—0.15 mg injected under the skin or into the muscle of your thigh.

 Children weighing less than 15 kg—Use and dose must be determined by your doctor.